Skip to main content

 Instructions

-Prepare the rice 24 hours ahead of time.
+Prepare the rice 24 hours in advance.
 Store in the refrigerator overnight to make the rice starch-resistant.
 Alternatively, you could use cauliflower rice.
 This works just as well.

 When ready to prepare the burritos, heat the oil in a skillet.
 Also, wrap the tortillas in foil and heat them in the oven.

 Stir in the chipotle chili powder, cumin, salt, pepper and hot sauce.
-Then, stir in the cream cheese and allow it to melt, stirring occasionally to incorporate it.
+Then stir in the cream cheese and let it melt, stirring occasionally to incorporate.

 Fold in the starch-resistant rice and cook for 5 minutes to heat through.

 Remove the tortillas from the oven.
-Place a tortilla on a square of aluminum foil or on a plate.
+Place a tortilla on a plate.
 Spread the tortilla with a couple of tablespoons of refried beans.
-Spoon a few tablespoons down the middle of the tortilla.
+Spoon a few tablespoons of the rice mixture down the middle of the tortilla.
 Sprinkle with the Monterey Jack cheese and cilantro.

-Fold in the sides of the tortilla about an inch or two; then, roll up to seal.
+Fold the sides of the tortilla about an inch or two, then roll it up to seal.
 Wrap the burrito in the foil square and keep warm in the oven.

 Repeat this process with all the burritos.
 Keep warm until serving.
-You can freeze the burritos instead of keeping them warm because these are a good for lunch and dinner.
+You can freeze the burritos instead of keeping them warm because they are good for lunch and dinner.

 Southwestern Rice and Bean Burritos